 Logistics roles exist at every stage in the supply chain at IKEA, from the moment a product leaves the manufacturer to the moment it is in the hands of the customer.

-Making sure that high volumes of IKEA products are available to customers in perfect condition and at minimum cost, is a challenge that requires detailed planning and flexibility in a fast-paced environment.
+Making sure that high volumes of IKEA products are available to customers and in perfect condition and at minimum cost, is a challenge that requires detailed planning and flexibility in a fast-paced environment.

 Typical roles in this work area